Welcome to the Appliances Online Blog

 “Whoa, whoa, WHOA!”
 I hear you howl.
 “Are you CRAZY?
 You CAN’T put a suit jacket in the washing machine!
 That’s the whole POINT of this article!”

-But if you stick to a cold water cycle, minimise you use of detergent (or leave it out altogether), and place the suit jacket in a delicates bag before placing it on a gentle cycle, you can give your suit a more thorough clean than would typically be possible without professional-grade equipment and expertise.
+But if you stick to a cold water cycle, minimize your use of detergent (or leave it out altogether), and place the suit jacket in a delicates bag before placing it on a gentle cycle, you can give your suit a more thorough clean than would typically be possible without professional-grade equipment and expertise.

 If you REALLY want to get some extra use out of your dryer, you may be able to toss in your suit jacket along with a commercially-available dry cleaning sheet.
 These little squares of material are infused with similar chemicals to those used down at the dry-cleaners.
 Place the jacket in the delicates bag along with the sheet and place it in the dryer on a tumble-only (no heat) cycle.
 Always read the cleaning sheet manufacturer's instructions, and check the fabric makeup of your suits to prevent potential disasters before they occur!